 New Caledonian Kanaks exhibited in Paris

-The testimony relates the unfortunate destiny of 111 peaceful cultivators from New Caledonia.
-In 1931 New Caledonian Kanaks left Noumea for Paris at the occasion of the Paris Colonial Exhibition of 1931.
+The testimony relates to the unfortunate destiny of 111 peaceful cultivators from New Caledonia.
+In 1931 New Caledonian Kanaks left Noumea for Paris on the occasion of the Paris Colonial Exhibition of 1931.

-The quiet cultivators were promised a pleasant stay in the Exhibition, sightseeing in Paris and France.
-On arrival in Marseille they were directly brought in to the Jardin d’Acclimatation in Paris and put on display cast as “savage polygamists and cannibals”.
+The quiet cultivators were promised a pleasant stay at the Exhibition, and sightseeing in Paris and France.
+On arrival in Marseille, they were directly brought into the Jardin d’Acclimatation in Paris and put on display cast as “savage polygamists and cannibals”.

-Among the exhibited Kanaks were members of the family of the famous French soccer player, Christian Karembeu, who relates the story on a book.
+Among the exhibited Kanaks were members of the family of the famous French soccer player, Christian Karembeu, who relates the story in a book.

 Commemorative plaques inside the Jardin d’Acclimatation

 Once inside the Jardin d’Acclimatation, other commemorative plaques reveal the disgraceful events that took place there at the expense of non-European indigenous peoples.
-The content of the message is far too complicated to the children who have come to spend a great moment playing and aim more to the accompanying adults.
+The content of the message is far too complicated for the children who have come to spend a great moment playing and aim more at the accompanying adults.

 About the Colonial Times